-In addition to the required teaching of basic science to medical students, promotion to Full Professor usually requires the participation in or development of a graduate course(s) in the candidate's field of specialization and/or training of students and/or Postdoctoral Fellows.
 Promotion to Professor requires significant contributions to the educational mission of the department.
 This mission includes teaching medical students, graduate students, and postdoctoral fellows.
-Demonstrated excellence in classroom teaching may be documented by peer review, student evaluations and other innovations that significantly impact_on_and elevate the quality of the teachingeducational-learning experience.
+Demonstrated excellence in classroom teaching may be documented by peer review, student evaluations and innovations that significantly impact and elevate the quality of the educational experience.
 Success in graduate and postgraduate training is measured by the quality of trainee presentations at national meetings and papers published by trainees, their ability to obtain extramural funding to support their research during the training period and/or their success in securing positions upon completion of training.

-Candidates for Full Professor are expected to participate in service to the Department, College and/or the University, as well as to the broader scientific community.
-Excellence is judged on the basis of the impact of the committee on the policies of the unit and the the leadership role of the candidate in developing or implementing policies of committees and task forces.
+Candidates for Professor are expected to participate in service to the Department, College and/or the University, as well as to the broader scientific community.
+Excellence is judged on the basis of the leadership role of the candidate in developing or implementing policies of committees and task forces.
 Evidence for achievement in service outside the University community includes, for example, membership on study sections and other national advisory boards, serving as a reviewer of manuscripts for and/or membership on editorial boards.

-PROMOTIONS: The Department of Anesthesiology
+PROMOTIONS: The Department of Anesthesiology Revised April 2015